supercontainers/sc-tutorials/setup.md

 ### Key requirement

-The main requirement for this workshop is a personal computer with a web browser and a command line shell program.
+The main requirement for this workshop is a personal computer with a web browser and, oppotionally, a command line shell program.

 *Windows* users: [MobaXterm](https://mobaxterm.mobatek.net/download-home-edition.html) is the *preferred option*.
 The *Portable Edition* is best, as it does not require administrative privileges.
 <!--Other acceptable options would be [Visual Studio Code](https://code.visualstudio.com/) or PuTTY, but you will also need to install [Cygwin/X](https://x.cygwin.com) to run the example on X11 applications.  -->